arashiyama/Obsidian-Link-Generator/README.md

 # Run only the categorization tool
 python obsidian_enhance.py --categorize

+# Force processing all notes even if previously processed
+python obsidian_enhance.py --all --force-all

 # Specify a different vault path
 python obsidian_enhance.py --all --vault-path /path/to/vault